circlegov/NortheasternMacroTracker/README.md

 To view your remaining daily macros, open currentMacros.txt.
 The amount remaining will reset to the daily macro goals once the program is reopened.

+On the food menu with circles, press space to choose foods.
+Do not choose the Back button while foods are chosen, the program will break.
+Known Bug.
 ## Known Bugs

 If macros are not set before choosing foods, the program breaks.